9 to 5 (Dolly Parton song)

-"9 to 5" is a song written and recorded by American entertainer Dolly Parton for the 1980 comedy film of the same name.
-In addition to appearing on the film soundtrack, the song was the centerpiece of Parton's album 9 to 5 and Odd Jobs, released in late 1980.
-The song was released as a single in November 1980.
+"9 to 5" is a song written and recorded by American entertainer Dolly Parton for the 1980 comedy film 9 to 5.
+In addition to appearing on the film's soundtrack, the song was the centerpiece and opening track of Parton's album 9 to 5 and Odd Jobs, released in late 1980.

-The song garnered Parton an Academy Award nomination and four Grammy Award nominations, winning her the awards for Best Country Song and Best Country Vocal Performance, Female.
-For a time, the song became something of an anthem for office workers in the US, and in 2004, Parton's song ranked at number 78 on the American Film Institute's '100 Years, 100 Songs'.
+Released as a single in November 1980, the song garnered Parton an Academy Award nomination for Best Original Song at the 53rd Academy Awards and three Grammy Award nominations including Song of the Year, winning her the awards for Best Country Song and Best Country Vocal Performance, Female at the 24th Annual Grammy Awards.
+Parton received an additional Best Album of Original Score Written for a Motion Picture or Television Special Grammy nomination for the 9 to 5 soundtrack alongside composer Charles Fox.
+For a time, it became something of an anthem for office workers in the US, and in 2004, it ranked at number 78 on the American Film Institute's 100 Years...100 Songs.

 The song was accompanied by a music video that featured footage of Parton and her band performing, intercut with scenes from the film.

 Background

-The song was written for the comedy film 9 to 5, starring Jane Fonda, Lily Tomlin, and Parton in her film debut.
-The song—and film—owe their titles to 9to5, an organization founded in 1973 with the aim of bringing about fair pay and equal treatment for women in the workplace.
+The song was written for the comedy film 9 to 5, starring Jane Fonda, Lily Tomlin, and Dolly Parton in her film debut; both the song and the film owe their titles to 9to5, an organization founded in 1973 to bring about fair pay and equal treatment for women in the workplace.

 The song is also featured in a musical theater adaptation of the film, featuring a book by the film's original writer, Patricia Resnick, and 20 additional songs written by Dolly Parton.
-9 to 5 began showing previews in Los Angeles on September 9, 2008, and played on Broadway at the Marquis Theatre from April until September 2009 before touring.
+The musical began showing previews in Los Angeles on September 9, 2008, and played on Broadway at the Marquis Theatre from April until September 2009 before touring.
 In 2012, a UK theatre tour of 9 to 5 began.

 A few months before Parton's song and the film, Scottish singer Sheena Easton released a single called "9 to 5" in the UK.
 When Easton's song was released in the U.S. the following year it was renamed "Morning Train (Nine to Five)" to avoid confusion.
-Easton's single reached the number one spot on the Billboard Hot 100 chart three months after Parton's song left that spot.
-Despite similar titles, the two songs are different in lyrical themes.
+Easton's single topped the Billboard Hot 100 chart three months after Parton's song left that spot.
+Despite similar titles, the two songs differ in lyrical themes.
 While Parton's song is about a working woman, Easton's song is about a woman waiting at home for her lover to return from work.

-Although the Parton recording only reached No. 47 in the UK, it remains a popular song on radio and in nightclubs through Britain and was spliced between "Independent Women Part 1" by Destiny's Child and "Eple" by Röyksopp for the Soulwax album As Heard on Radio Soulwax Pt.
-2.
+Rolling Stone called "9 to 5" Parton's "most transformative song", ranking it at number 7 on its list of the 50 Best Dolly Parton songs.